CholGen/Vibecheck/README.md

 | _SequenceC_ | pass      | Ambiguous_content:0.02% | T12     | 0.0      | Usher placements: T12(8/8)                |
 | _SequenceD_ | pass      | Ambiguous_content:0.13% | T13     | 0.33333  | Usher placements: T13(2/3) UNDEFINED(1/3) |

-In the example above, _SequenceA_ and _SequenceB_ each have a single parsimoneous placement in the phylogeny and are therefore assigned T13 and T15, respectively, with a conflict value of 0 indicating high certainty.
+In the example above, _SequenceA_ and _SequenceB_ each have a single parsimonious placement in the phylogeny and are therefore assigned T13 and T15, respectively, with a conflict value of 0 indicating high certainty.
-_SequenceC_ has eight parsimoneous placements in the phylogeny (as indicated by the `(8/8)` in the `usher_note` column).
+_SequenceC_ has eight parsimonious placements in the phylogeny (as indicated by the `(8/8)` in the `usher_note` column).
 However, all of these placements are in the T12 lineage.
-Therefore, _SequenceC_ is assigned the lienage T12 with a conflict value of 0 indicating high certainty.
+Therefore, _SequenceC_ is assigned the lineage T12 with a conflict value of 0 indicating high certainty.
-_SequenceD_ has three parsimoneous placements in the phylogeny, two of which fall in the T13 lineage, and one which falls into non-African diversity.
+_SequenceD_ has three parsimonious placements in the phylogeny, two of which fall in the T13 lineage, and one which falls into non-African diversity.
 SequenceD is therefore assigned as T13 because it is the most frequent assignment, but it has a conflict value greater than 0 indicating an uncertain assignment.
 The quality and completeness of this sequence should be confirmed, and a complete phylogenetic construction should be completed to confirm the lineage assignment.